A method to derive self-consistent NLTE astrophysical parameters for 4 million high-resolution 4MOST stellar spectra in half a day with invertible neural networks: Results

 \section{Results}

 In this section, we summarise the performance of our trained cINN in terms of runtime (Sect.~\ref{sec:results_runtime}), on synthetic stellar spectra (Sect.~\ref{sec:results_synthetic}) and on observed archival spectra of the Gaia-ESO/PLATO/4MOST benchmark stars (Sect~\ref{sec:results_benchmark}).
-We note that the following focuses on the predictive performance results for \teff, \logg, \vmic, \vbroad, \feh, [Ca/Fe], [Mg/Fe] and [Li/Fe].
-Even though our NLTE cINN also (jointly) predicts the abundances [C/Fe], [Mn/Fe], [N/Fe], [Si/Fe] and [Ti/Fe], we do not provide results for these chemical elements yet.
-Validation of the other elemental abundances will be a subject of a follow-up paper by our group.
+We note that the following focuses on the predictive performance results for \teff, \logg, \vmic, \vbroad, \feh, [Ca/Fe], [Mg/Fe], and [Li/Fe].
+Even though our NLTE cINN also (jointly) predicts the abundances [C/Fe], [Mn/Fe], [N/Fe], [Si/Fe], and [Ti/Fe], we do not provide results for these chemical elements in this paper.
+A validation of the other elemental abundances will be a subject of a follow-up work by our group.